Oil dives on fears of glut, global economic slowdown

 The United States has surpassed Russia and Saudi Arabia as the world’s biggest oil producer, with total crude output climbing to a record 11.7 million bpd.

-Additional reporting by Koustav Samanta in Singapore and Christopher Johnson in London; Editing by Dale Hudson
+Additional reporting by Koustav Samanta in Singapore and Christopher Johnson in London; Editing by Dale Hudson and David Gregorio